 Got a question about recycling?
 Not sure how to dispose of a household item?
 Need information about yard waste sites, landfills, or The Recycling Zone?

-If your question isn't covered by the content on this website, use the Contact section to send an email directly to a Dakota Valley Recycling staff.
+If your question isn't covered by the content on this website, contact us directly via email or call us at 952-895-4559.